 Stephen Ministers are congregation members trained by Stephen Leaders to. provide one-to-one care to people experiencing a difficult time in life, such as grief, divorce, job loss, chronic or terminal illness, relocation, or separation due to military deployment.
 A Stephen Minister usually provides care to one person at a time, meeting with that person once a week for about an hour.
 Once a month, our Stephen Ministers gather with their Stephen Leaders for supervision and continuing education.

 A Stephen Minister begins a caring relationship when he or she is matched with a person experiencing a life crisis.
 The Stephen Minister then meets with that person on a weekly basis to listen, care, encourage, and provide emotional and spiritual support.
 The caring relationship lasts as long as the person is in need of care.

-For more information on becoming a Stephen Minister contact Joanna or Billy.
+For more information on becoming a Stephen Minister contact Joanna, Dennis or Becky.